privacytrustlab/ml_privacy_meter/README.md

 ## What is Privacy Meter?

 Privacy Meter is an open-source library to audit data privacy in statistical and machine learning algorithms.
-The tool can help in data protection impact assessment process by providing a quantitative analysis of fundamental privacy risks of a (machine learning) model.
+The tool can help in the data protection impact assessment process by providing a quantitative analysis of the fundamental privacy risks of a (machine learning) model.
 It uses state-of-the-art inference techniques to audit a wide range of machine learning algorithms for classification, regression, computer vision, and natural language processing.
 Privacy Meter generates extensive reports about the aggregate and individual privacy risks for data records in the training set, at multiple levels of access to the model.

 ## Why Privacy Meter?

-Machine learning is playing a central role in automated decision-making in a wide range of organization and service providers.
+Machine learning is playing a central role in automated decision-making in a wide range of organizations and service providers.
 The data, which is used to train the models, typically contain sensitive information about individuals.
 Although the data in most cases cannot be released, due to privacy concerns, the models are usually made public or deployed as a service for inference on new test data.
 For a safe and secure use of machine learning models, it is important to have a quantitative assessment of the privacy risks of these models, and to make sure that they do not reveal sensitive information about their training data.
 This is of a great importance as there has been a surge in use of machine learning in sensitive domains such as medical and finance applications.

 Data Protection regulations, such as GDPR, and AI governance frameworks require personal data to be protected when used in AI systems, and that the users have control over their data and awareness about how it is being used.
 For example, [Article 35 of GDPR](https://gdpr-info.eu/art-35-gdpr/) requires organizations to systematically analyze, identify and minimize the data protection risks of a project, especially when the project involves innovative technologies such as Artificial Intelligence, Machine Learning and Deep Learning.
 Thus, proper mechanisms need to be in place to quantitatively evaluate and verify the privacy of individuals in every step of the data processing pipeline in AI systems.